ucb-bar/midas-release/README.md

-# MIDAS Beta v0.1
+# MIDAS/Strober v1.0

-## Deprecation Warning: This repository is deprecated as we've opened up the [internal MIDAS github repository](https://github.com/ucb-bar/midas).
+## This repo has the core implementation of MIDAS/Strober v1.0 to demonstrate the Strober energy modeling with [small examples](https://github.com/ucb-bar/midas-examples) and [RocketChip/BOOM-v1](https://github.com/ucb-bar/midas-top-release).
+The future release will be through [the main repository](https://github.com/ucb-bar/midas) along with [FireSim](https://github.com/firesim/firesim).
 Please open issues and PRs there.

 MIDAS is a simulation framework that automatically generates an FPGA-accelerated simulator from a Chisel-based RTL design.
 MIDAS expands on the work of [Strober](http://dl.acm.org/citation.cfm?id=3001151) that was originally developed for sample-based energy simulation.

 ## Host vs Target

 To avoid confusion, we make a distinction between *host* and *target* machines.